-Optimal flotation means reducing the amount of gangue that is sent together with valuable minerals to further stages of the process.
-An enriched product should be produced with the lowest energy costs, containing most valuable materials (the concentrate).
+Optimal flotation means reducing the amount of gangue sent together with valuable minerals to further stages of the process.
+An enriched product should be produced with the lowest energy costs, containing the most valuable materials (the concentrate).
 If you combine a density meter and a flow meter in the flotation feed and line of the final product of the flotation, this will allow a mass balance calculation and calculation of the efficiency of the circuit.

-Read more about flotation circuit optimization in our blogs (1, 2, 3 and 4) and let us know if you want to receive our free whitepaper about five reasons to measure density in the flotation circuit.
+Let us know if you want to receive our free whitepaper about five reasons to measure density in the flotation circuit.